How to Buy a Diamond Without Getting Ripped Off

 CHATOYANCY: The effect that creates a cat’s eye line of light across the surface of a gemstone.

-SYNTHETIC GEMSTONE: A synthetic gemstone is a man made gemstone that has the same physical and chemical properties as the naturally occurring gemstone.
+SYNTHETIC GEMSTONE: A synthetic gemstone is man-made, but has the same physical and chemical properties as the naturally-occurring gemstone.
+This is often called "lab grown" and the most common trademark is "Chatham Created".

 INCLUSIONS: Inclusions are features contained within a gemstone -- often called "flaws."
 These can be formed before, during or after the crystal growth of the gemstone.
 The number, size, and location of inclusions sets the clarity grades in gemstones.